 Your guide dog, hearing dog or service dog is warmly welcome to travel with you on board all our flights free of charge.
-On flights to and from the USA, also your emotional support dog can travel with you.

 Assistance and service dogs

-Your assistance dog can travel in the floor space in front of your seat.
+Your assistance or service dog can travel in the floor space in front of your seat.
 When the fasten safety belt sign is on, the dog should be placed under the seat in front of you.
 In case you’re wondering if there is enough room for your dog in the cabin, please contact our customer service to have more information.

 - To ensure smooth departure and arrival to your destination, please make sure that your dog complies with all the sanitary requirements in the departure and arrival countries.